washrafayoub/easy-web-app/README.md

 Inside the browser this is rendered to a full featured web app by [the "rest-web-gui" JavaScript framework and it's plug-ins](https://github.com/ma-ha/rest-web-ui/) -- magic!!

-Of course you may need to customize the CSS themes.
-You can also develop your own JavaScript view plug-ins.

-All tested browsers and devices works fine (special layouts for mobile phones and tablets is now a feature):
+Tested on all modern browsers and devices (support alternate layouts for mobile phones and tablets is now a feature):

 ![demo screen shot](https://raw.githubusercontent.com/ma-ha/easy-web-app/master/examples/gui-on-devices-s.png)